Samsung Keyboard AI Features After 2026: What's Free, What's Not?

 Simple formatting suggestions, like capitalizing proper nouns or adding punctuation, aren't going anywhere either.
 These are considered basic text improvement features rather than premium AI tools.

-What's interestin' is that Samsung seems to be drawing the line between "basic text assistance" and "advanced AI writing help."
+What's interestin' is that Samsung has clearly drawn the line between "basic text assistance" and "advanced AI writing help."
 If it's something that keyboards have traditionally done, it's stayin' free.
-If it's something that feels more like a writing assistant than a keyboard, that's where they might start charging.
+If it's something that feels more like a professional writing assistant than a keyboard, that's where they've started charging.
+This distinction has become much clearer now that we're actually livin' with these changes in 2026.

-Here's where things get a bit disappointing.
-Some of the cooler, more advanced AI tricks are movin' to the paid side.
+Here's where things got a bit disappointing.
+Some of the cooler, more advanced AI tricks have officially moved to the paid side in 2026.
 But which ones exactly?

-Advanced tone adjustment features will require a subscription after 2025.
-Want your text to sound more professional, casual, or friendly?
+Advanced tone adjustment features now require a Samsung AI+ subscription.
+Want your text to sound more professional, casual, or friendly with nuanced adjustments?
 That'll cost ya.
-This is one of those features that's more like a writing assistant than a traditional keyboard function.
+This is one of those features that's more like a professional writing assistant than a traditional keyboard function, and in 2026, it's become one of the most popular premium features.

-Full text generation and paragraph rewriting are definitely moving to paid tiers.
-These are the features that can basically write entire messages for you based on a few keywords.
-While super helpful, they're also computationally expensive for Samsung to provide.
+Full text generation and paragraph rewriting are now firmly behind the paywall.
+These are the features that can basically write entire messages for you based on a few keywords or expand your brief notes into fully formed paragraphs.
+While super helpful, they're also computationally expensive for Samsung to provide, especially with the improved AI models they're using in 2026.

-Comprehensive grammar checking that goes beyond basic errors will need a subscription.
-The basic stuff will stay free, but deep grammar analysis that catches complex issues will be premium.
+Comprehensive grammar checking that goes beyond basic errors now needs a subscription.
+The basic stuff stays free, but deep grammar analysis that catches complex issues, suggests style improvements, and offers contextual corrections is premium.
+Think of it like the difference between spell-check and having a professional editor.

 Content expansion tools that can elaborate on your brief notes into full paragraphs will be behind the paywall.
 This is another feature that requires significant AI processing power.